kubeflow/examples/named_entity_recognition/documentation/step-2-build-components.md

 In order to use the components later on in our pipelines,you have to build and then push the image to a Docker registry.
 In this example, you are using the
 [Google Container Registry](https://cloud.google.com/container-registry/), it is possible to use any other docker registry.

-Each component has its dedicated build script `build_image.sh`, open this file for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.

-The build scripts are located in each component folder:
+Each component has its dedicated build script `build_image.sh`, the build scripts are located in each component folder:

 * `/components/preprocess/build_image.sh`
 * `/components/train/build_image.sh`